sparna-git/orgviz-website/index.md

 ## Contact - Who we are

-Thomas Francart & Jean Delahousse, you can send us a mail at "contact at orgviz dot eu".
-Thomas is blogging [here](http://blog.sparna.fr).
+Thomas Francart & Jean Delahousse, you can send us a mail at **"contact at orgviz dot eu"**.
+Thomas is blogging [here](http://blog.sparna.fr) on semantic web (in French).

 We happily share our 30+ cumulated years of experience in semantic web technologies with public administrations in France and worldwide !